-All exceptions made in the degree requirements must be approved and documented using Penn State's Course Substitution Request site: https://coursesub.psu.edu.
-Be sure to submit course substitution petitions prior to taking courses.
+All exceptions to the degree requirements must be approved and documented using Penn State's Course Substitution Request at https://coursesub.psu.edu/.
+Be sure to submit course substitution petitions prior to taking courses and prior to the semester in which you plan to graduate.

-Inquiries about exceptions and general degree requirements should be taken to the Department of Computer Science and Engineering Office (W209A Westgate Building), to your adviser, or to the Engineering Advising Center.
+Inquiries about exceptions and general degree requirements should be taken to the Department of Computer Science and Engineering Office (W209 Westgate Building), to your adviser, or to the Engineering Advising Center.
 Note that petitions that require College level approval (exceptions/waivers to College & University requirements) will NOT be accepted during the semester in which you plan to graduate.